ruplet/oracles/thesis-tex/chapters/approach-2-icc.md

 Notably, in 1999 Neil D. Jones published how fragments of the Lisp language correspond to L and P decisive complexity classes [@JONES1999151].
 Bonfante in 2006, expanding on Jones' work, published his characterizations of the same two classes [@10.1007/11784180_8].
 Kristiansen and Voda in 2005 [@kristiansenvoda2005].
 Martin Hoffman presented an overview of languages for LOGSPACE in 2006: [@hofmann2006logspace].
 Kristiansen in 2005 characterize logspace and linspace: [@kristiansen2005neat] Oitavem [@Oitavem+2010+355+362]

 Some of the studied complexity classes remain notoriously difficult to be characterized implicitly.
-One example is BPP, a characterization of which was however studied in [@lago2012higherordercharacterizationprobabilisticpolynomial].
+One example is BPP,
+a characterization of which was however studied in [@lago2012higherordercharacterizationprobabilisticpolynomial].
 But more importantly, the class `inv-P` of graph permutation-invariant problems decidable in polynomial time, is conjectured to not be characterizable this way.
 This is a restatement of the problem of finding a "logic capturing PTIME on unordered structures".
+The classes for which a characterization exists are called 'syntactic' complexity classes, as opposed to 'semantic' complexity classes, for which such characterization is conjectured to not exist.
 A good discussion of this problem is present in Anuj Dawar's presentation from 2012: [@dawar2012syntactic].

+In a paper from 2019, Jean-Yves Moyen and Jakob Grue Simonsen discuss the problem of providing syntax for PTIME , concluding that in the light of their generalization of Rice's theorem [@10.1007/978-3-030-22996-2_19]. (problem w reprezentacji: mozemy miec jezyk programowania dla P, ale odkladamy nierozstrzygalnos do problemu sprawdzenia czy mozna przetlumaczyc dana maszyne turinga na ten jezyk)

 As the most important classes for the scope of this thesis are PTIME and LOGSPACE (the classes most commonly used for writing reductions in complexity theory), we devote separate sections for their characterizations.